jarun/nnn/plugins/README.md

 With this, plugin `fzy-open` can be run with the keybind <kbd>:o</kbd>, `mocplay` can be run with <kbd>:p</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.
 Up to 10 plugins can have such keybinds.

-To assign keys to arbitrary cli commands (non-shell-interpreted) and invoke like plugins, add `_` (underscore) before the command.
+To assign keys to arbitrary non-background cli commands (non-shell-interpreted) and invoke like plugins, add `_` (underscore) before the command.
 For example:

     export NNN_PLUG='x:_chmod +x;o:fzy-open'